On-premise Deployment

 docker pull johnsnowlabs/jsl-llms:latest

-Use the command below to start the container.
-Replace with the absolute path to your license file on the host machine; replace the with the name of the LLM model you want to deploy (Medical-LLM-Small, Medical-LLM-Medium, etc. see the complete list in the table below):
+Use one of the commands below to start the container.
+Replace <model> with the name of the LLM model you want to deploy (e.g. Medical-LLM-Small, Medical-LLM-Medium — see the complete list in the table below).

 docker run -d \